Zero to Hero: Exploiting Null Effects to Achieve Variance Reduction in Experiments with One-sided Triggering: Simulation Study

 \section{Simulation Study}

-We ran four simulation studies to compare the estimation performance of the CUPED One-Sided Trigger estimator versus other standard ITT estimators.
-We also assess multiple versions of One-Sided Trigger estimator, in which we alter specifications of the augmentation term.
+We ran four simulation studies to validate and strengthen the understanding of our method.
 In the first study, we implement the One-Sided Trigger as described in Section~\ref{sec:oneside-trigger-steps} and compare its average bias and standard error against that of the Naive estimator $\dd{Y}$.
 We also compare to estimators that could be used when triggering status is fully observed in both treatment and control groups.
-In Study 2, we explore using predicted principal scores versus estimated propensity scores to construct the CUPED augmentation term (ref.
-Section~\ref{sec:twoscores}).
+In Study 2, we compare the prediction approach to the balancing approach for setting weights used in the CUPED augmentation term (ref.
+Section~\ref{sec:weights}).
 We demonstrate the phenomenon of increased variance due to covariate overbalancing when we use in-sample propensity score predictions (ref.
 Section~\ref{sec:cov_bal}).
 Study 3 shows the impact of combining regression adjustment with one-sided triggering augmentation.
-Study 4 provides an example where observed pre-assignment covariates are not sufficient to make the augmentation mean-zero, and it is necessary to balance on an in-experiment covariate.
+Study 4 provides an example where observed pre-experiment covariates are insufficient to make the augmentation mean-zero, and it is necessary to balance on an in-experiment covariate.
+We share the code\footnote{\url{https://osf.io/kum6d/?view_only=8c2f0fe6c40c40029faecb7a583f0c45}} to replicate the simulation study.